euangd/Cicerone/README.md

 A GUI for the `Brew` CLI tool found at [brew.sh](https://brew.sh). `Brew` is a build artifact and/or source code distribution tool similar to `Choco` and `WinGet`, but for macOS and Linux.
 This GUI tool aims to make it easier to use and control on macOS.
 See [the Features section](#Features).

-Cicerone is based on Bruno Philipe's [Cicerone](https://github.com/brunophilipe/Cicerone), which itself is based on Vincent Saluzzo's [Homebrew-GUI](https://github.com/vincentsaluzzo/Homebrew-GUI).
+Cicerone is based on Bruno Philipe's [Cakebrew](https://github.com/brunophilipe/Cakebrew), which itself is based on Vincent Saluzzo's [Homebrew-GUI](https://github.com/vincentsaluzzo/Homebrew-GUI).
 The commit histories of both are still attached to this branch in Git.

 See [the Credits file](Credits.MD) for more information on the historical context of the source code and other content distributed with this file.

+## Future

+### Swift Version

+The final idea for Cicerone is to write a fresh MIT-licensed analog of Cakebrew, built on SwiftUI; this should make it easier to add [features](#Feature-List), which is the main reason for this fork.
+It is not clear if or when the Swift version will be viable, so the intent is for this fork to also address some of the more trivial concerns with the current state of the source.

 ## Features